 Religious Accommodations and Class Attendance

-If a student and course instructor cannot agree on an accommodation, the student may bring the matter to the department chair for a decision.
-Additional resources in resolving disagreements over accommodations include the University Chaplain, the Center for Multicultural Excellence, and the Office of Equal Opportunity.
+If a student and course instructor cannot agree on an accommodation, the student may bring the matter to the Department Chair for a decision.
+Additional resources in resolving disagreements over accommodations include the Office of Cultural and Spiritual Life, and the Office of Diversity and Equal Opportunity.
 If there is still no agreement, the student may bring the matter to the school or college dean’s office, where a final decision will be made.
-Students who believe they have been discriminated against on the basis of religion by the denial of a requested religious accommodation may contact the Office of Equal Opportunity to learn about filing a discrimination complaint.
+Students who believe they have been discriminated against on the basis of religion by the denial of a requested religious accommodation may contact the Office of Diversity and Equal Opportunity to learn about filing a discrimination complaint.